jdmar3/inls718/schedule/index.md

 In class: sign-up for day to present [Evidence Summary](/assignments/#evidencesummary)

-These two brief articles were written as part of the 10th anniversary celebration (in 2009) of the Special Interest Group on Information Needs, Seeking, and Use of the American Society for Information Science & Technology.
+These two brief articles were written as part of the 10th anniversary celebration (in 2009) of the Special Interest Group on Information Needs, Seeking, and Use of the American Society for Information Science &amp; Technology.
 Together, they provide a brief historical overview of the general directions taken in information behavior research.

 Wilson, T.D.
 (2010).
 Fifty years of information behavior research.
-*Bulletin of the American Society for Information Science & Technology, 36*(3), 27-34.
+*Bulletin of the American Society for Information Science &amp; Technology, 36*(3), 27-34.
 [http://www.asis.org/Bulletin/Feb-10/FebMar10\_Wilson.pdf.](http://www.asis.org/Bulletin/Feb-10/FebMar10_Wilson.pdf)

-Wildemuth, B.M., & Case, D.O.
+Wildemuth, B.M., &amp; Case, D.O.
 (2010).
 Early information behavior
-research. *Bulletin of the American Society for Information Science & Technology, 36*(3), 35-38.
+research. *Bulletin of the American Society for Information Science &amp;
+Technology, 36*(3), 35-38.
 <http://www.asis.org/Bulletin/Feb-10/FebMar10_Wildemuth_Case.pdf>.